Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

-Initially, we place the first target on the ellipse such that $10\%$ of the complete curve need to be covered clockwise within the first movement, starting in a fixed initial position (the leftmost point on the ellipse).
+Initially, we place the first target on the ellipse such that $10\%$ of the complete curve needs to be covered clockwise within the first movement, starting at a fixed initial position (leftmost point on the ellipse).
 In contrast to regular pointing tasks, the target already switches as soon as the movement (or rather the projection of the movement path onto the ellipse) covers more than half of this distance.
-The next target is then chosen to again create an incentive to cover the next $10\%$ of the elliptic curve.
-Thus, there are roughly 20 via-points in total subsequently placed on the ellipse.
-As shown in Fig~\ref{fig:powerlaw}A, this indeed leads to fairly elliptic movements.
+The next target is then chosen so as to again create an incentive to cover the next $10\%$ of the elliptic curve.
+Thus, roughly 20 via-points in total are subsequently placed on the ellipse.
+As shown in Fig.~\ref{fig:powerlaw}a, this indeed leads to fairly elliptic movements.

-For our evaluation, we use an ellipse with horizontal and vertical diameter of 15cm and 6cm (similar to the ellipse used in \cite{HarrisWolpert98}), with its center placed 55cm in front, 10cm above, and 10cm right of the shoulder.
-The task was performed for one minute, where end-effector position, velocity, and acceleration was stored every 10ms.
+For our evaluation, we use an ellipse with horizontal and vertical diameters of 15 cm and 6 cm (similar to the ellipse used by Harris and Wolpert\cite{HarrisWolpert98}), with its center placed 55 cm in front, 10 cm above, and 10 cm to the right of the shoulder.
+The task was performed for one minute, with end-effector position, velocity, and acceleration stored every 10 ms.

-Comprehensive data for all of these movements can be found in \cite{reacherSG_dataset}.
+Comprehensive data for all of these movements can also be found in a public repository\cite{Fischer20_zenodo}.